Skip to Content

 To submit your application, click HERE.

-The Intercultural Excellence Award is bestowed upon a faculty, staff, or student who has demonstrated outstanding commitment and leadership in promoting intercultural understanding, access/support, and collaboration.
-This award recognizes those who actively work towards bridging identity gaps, foster belonging, and advocate for a harmonious coexistence of diverse perspectives.
+The Global Perspectives Advancement Award is bestowed upon a faculty, staff, or student who has demonstrated outstanding commitment and leadership in advancing a welcoming environment that fosters a sense of belonging.
 The nominee has engaged with the community to build bridges between different identities and has actively participated in activities that promote cross-cultural collaboration.
-The nominee has shown leadership in advocating for belonging and influencing positive change in policies or practices.
+The nominee has shown leadership in advocating for belonging and influencing positive changes in policies or practices.

 Criteria:

-• The nominee has significantly contributed to fostering a deeper understanding of diverse cultures within the organization or community.
+• The nominee has significantly contributed to fostering a deeper understanding of cultures and fostered a sense of belonging within the organization or community

 For more information or questions, contact the Director of the Office of Multicultural Student Affairs, Dr. Will Sheppard.